 died about 1827.
 He and Mary may have produced three sons, James Patrick

 Bunbury (b.
 17.3.1819), Edward Bunbury (b.
 29 July 1818, or possibly 1821), and Matthew Bunbury (b.
 1820, or possibly 1826), all 3 boys were born in

 Johnstown, and are recorded as arriving in New York aboard the vessel "Republic"

 on August 3rd 1838.
 Their ages tie in.
-Peter knows what happened to them
+Peter knew what happened to them

-after their arrival in the U.S. but is trying to establish who their parents
+after their arrival in the U.S. but was trying to establish who their parents

 and grandparents were, and how these tie in to the Killerig originator,

 or do they stem from the Wicklow tribe, which were thought to have died